 Note: An employee can only use 80 hours total of FFCRA Sick, FFCRA Care, or a combination of the two according to the law.
 Once these items are exhausted, an employee can then take up to 10 weeks of the FFCRA Extended pay.

 - Use this pay type for an employee who is unable to work because they are in quarantine (pursuant to Federal, state or local government order or advice of a doctor or medical professional), and/or are experiencing symptoms of COVID-19 and are seeking or awaiting testing or diagnosis.

-- Limits: The employee should be paid their regular rate up to a daily limit of $511.
+- Limits: The employee should be paid their regular rate up to a daily limit of $511, and an aggregate limit of $5,110.
 Any amount above the daily limit will not be eligible for a payroll tax credit.

 - Use this pay type for an employee who is unable to work because they have to care for a family member who is under quarantine or has been advised to self-quarantine (pursuant to Federal, state or local government order or advice of a doctor or medical professional), or to care for a child (under 18 years of age) whose school or place of care has been closed or is unavailable due to COVID-19, and/or the employee is experiencing any substantially similar condition or circumstances.

-- Limits: The employee should be paid two-thirds of their regular rate up to a daily limit of $200.
+- Limits: The employee should be paid two-thirds of their regular rate up to a daily limit of $200, and an aggregate limit of $2,000.
 Any amount above the daily limit will not be eligible for a payroll tax credit.

 For extended family and medical leave (up to 10 weeks paid)